schnarbiemeows/SpringBootProjectGenerator/README.md

 <h1>
-    TODO - upgrade the Test class makers to use Junit 5 with Mockito TODO - finish refactoring the Junit test cases TODO - change the service and controller generators to use constructor injection
+    TODO - change the service and controller generators to use constructor injection TODO - the service class tester generator, for tables that have foreign keys, is putting the controller code for calling "findBy..." in the foreign key section. fix this
 </h1>